 Perhaps you have attended An Event Apart, FOWA, Build Conference, or any one of these big events and totally loved it.
 Maybe in your mind you have toyed around with the idea of starting your own event, or even something small-scale like a workshop or meet-up.

-Campaign Monitor, a web-based email marketing software for web designers, is giving away 5 copies of Create Stunning HTML Email That Just Works! to 5 Six Revisions winners.
-Read on to see how you can get a chance to win this awesome prize.
+Campaign Monitor, a web-based email marketing software for web designers, is giving away five copies of Create Stunning HTML Email That Just Works!

 Once upon a time, there was the mighty GIF image format, the most popular type of image compression for web graphics.
 Then, it was announced that software programs using GIF would require a license (this was because of the Unisys patent for the LZW compression method used in GIF).
 This change sped up the development for its successor: the PNG format.
 PNG, which stands for Portable Network Graphics, gained popularity and, nowadays, it’s probably the most used image format when it comes to web design, alongside JPEG.

 In this guide, we will cover everything you, as a web designer, need to know about the PNG image format.